 What To Wear When Visiting A Mosque Or Religious Sites

 No matter where you are in Turkey, the rules for what to wear to a mosque are the same.
-Mosque dress code requirements are similar anywhere in the world.
+Mosque dress code requirements are similar to those of other Muslim countries worldwide.

-I am always asked, so “is there a Blue Mosque dress code”?
+I am always asked, “Is there a Blue Mosque dress code”?

-Yes, there are specific rules about what to wear to the Blue Mosque and all other mosques in Turkey.
+Yes, there are specific rules about what to wear to the Blue Mosque and all other mosques in Türkiye.